Thomas Bezucha

 Thomas Gordon Bezucha (/bəˈzuːkə/; born March 8, 1964) is an American filmmaker.

-Career
+Life and career

 Bezucha was born and raised in Amherst, Massachusetts, and graduated from Amherst Regional High School in 1982.

-He is a graduate in fashion design from the Parsons School of Design, and worked as a creative services executive for Polo Ralph Lauren and Coach.
+Bezucha graduated in fashion design from the Parsons School of Design, and worked as a creative services executive for Polo Ralph Lauren and Coach.

 He wrote and directed the films Big Eden (2000), The Family Stone (2005), Monte Carlo (2011), and Let Him Go (2020).
 He also co-wrote the films The Guernsey Literary and Potato Peel Pie Society (2018) and The Good House (2021).